prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 ## What Administrative Tools Are

-- Administrative tools are applications and management consoles that allow me to work with Active Directory.
+- Administrative tools are applications and management consoles that allow me to work with AD.
 These tools provide graphical interfaces or consoles for viewing directory objects, changing configuration, applying policies, managing DNS, and performing other essential tasks.
 Without these tools, I would be limited to command-line operations, which is possible but not ideal when learning.

 - Administrative tools are installed through Windows Server features and include a collection of snap-ins, consoles, and utilities.
 When I install these tools on a Domain Controller, they are used locally on that server.
 They can also be installed on remote systems in enterprise environments.